- Read the Syllabus

 Once you have noted all of your due dates, you may also want to make a weekly time management plan.
 You can use Academic Skills’ 24-7 planner or your personal agenda to sketch out when you plan to listen to lectures, complete weekly readings, assignments, and quizzes, and work on long term papers and assignments.

-For more advice and tools for time management, check out Academic Skills’ “How to Manage Your Time” page.
+For more advice and tools for time management, check out Academic Skills’ Time Management Guide.

 Your online course will have a dedicated Blackboard site, which you will access through MyTrent.
 Make sure that you are comfortable with Blackboard and that you know how to access materials.
 It is especially important that you know where to access quizzes in your course site and how to use the assignment drop-boxes to submit your work.
-You can access user guides and FAQs on the Blackboard homepage or on Trent IT’s Blackboard page.
+You can access user guides and FAQs on the Blackboard homepage.

 It is important to check your course Blackboard site frequently as your professor will often post new materials or assessments or make announcements about the class.
 You can also turn on push notifications for Blackboard, which will allow the site to alert you when your professor makes new posts and when assessments are due.